All full-time degree students are required to have health insurance as a condition of enrollment. Learn more below!

-- Provides the 10 essential health benefits specified in the Affordable Care Act
+- provides the 10 essential health benefits specified in the Affordable Care Act.

-- Includes access to mental health care providers in the Durham, Manchester or Concord, NH, areas
+- includes access to mental health care providers in the Durham, Manchester or Concord, NH areas.

-- Includes access to hospital and physician providers in the Durham, Manchester or Concord, NH, areas
+- includes access to hospital and physician providers in the Durham, Manchester or Concord, NH, areas.

-- Will remain in effect for the entire academic year (except for termination due to the attainment of a maximum age, or other situation resulting in a loss of plan eligibility*)
+- will remain in effect for the entire academic year (except for termination due to the attainment of a maximum age, or other situation resulting in a loss of plan eligibility*).

 - Medicaid or other government health insurance policies that do not include participating in-network healthcare providers in the Durham, Manchester or Concord, NH area

-- NH, MA and ME Medicaid can be used to waive the UNH requirement
+- NH, MA, and ME Medicaid can be used to waive the UNH requirement.

-All waiver forms will be audited to verify enrollment and benefits coverage
+All waiver forms will be audited to verify enrollment and benefits coverage.

 Students who are found to be uninsured or to have insufficient insurance coverage:

-Students who knowingly falsify their insurance information in order to appear to comply with the insurance requirement or *who don’t obtain other coverage within 31 days after losing their original coverage are subject to charges for violation of the Student Code of Conduct
+Students who knowingly falsify their insurance information in order to appear to comply with the insurance requirement or who don’t obtain other coverage within 31 days after losing their original coverage are subject to charges for violation of the Student Code of Conduct.

 The following video answers commonly asked questions about the Student Health Benefits Plan and the UNH health insurance requirement.